BitcoinDesign/Guide/guide/payments/send.md

    width = 1600
    height = 800
 %}
+Let us look at how we communicate to the sender about the [processing of a transaction]({{ '/guide/payments/transactions/#transaction-lifecycle' | relative_url }}) after it has been broadcasted.
+There are three main states that you would want to inform or notify the sender of:

-Once the transaction is valid, it is now in the memory pool and is available for including in a block by miners.
-When in the memory pool, the sender can see the wallet's transaction as unconfirmed or pending.
+- **Pending/Unconfirmed** -- the transaction is successfully in the nodes memory pool and is being propagated throughout the network.

-After broadcasting a transaction, the process of propagation and validation is quite fast, so showing these states may be infeasible.
-You may inform the sender that their transaction is pending a confirmation, the estimated time to confirm given the current fee market, and once it has gotten its first confirmation.
+- **1 confirmation** -- the transaction has been selected by miners and included in a block.
+Since a reorganization can still happen, a transaction with one confirmation can also be considered a pending state by the receiver.
+- **6 confirmations** -- commonly regarded as the final settlement of the payment.
+Some merchants, for example, would be willing to release the product or service.

+While a transaction is pending, inform the sender of when they can expect the first confirmation.
+The fee market can sometimes be volatile, and the "time until the first confirmation" may change from what was estimated when they had initially broadcasted the transaction.

+After the first confirmation, the application can notify the sender that processing is underway, and by the sixth confirmation, you can indicate that the payment is finalized.

 **Do's**
 - Clearly indicate the state of the outgoing transaction